Spanish Civil War

+Franco gradually emerged as the primary leader of the Nationalist side, becoming the dictator of the Spanish State by 1937 and co-opting Falangism.
 The Nationalists advanced from their strongholds in the south and west, capturing most of Spain's northern coastline in 1937.
-They also besieged Madrid and the area to its south and west for much of the war.
+They besieged Madrid and the area to its south and west.
 After much of Catalonia was captured in 1938 and 1939, and Madrid cut off from Barcelona, the Republican military position became hopeless.
-Following the fall without resistance of Barcelona in January 1939, the Francoist regime was recognised by France and the United Kingdom in February 1939.
-On 5 March 1939, in response to an alleged increasing communist dominance of the republican government and the deteriorating military situation, Colonel Segismundo Casado led a military coup against the Republican government, with the intention of seeking peace with the Nationalists.
+On 5 March 1939, in response to allegedly increasing communist dominance of the Republican government and the deteriorating military situation, Colonel Segismundo Casado led a military coup against the Republican government, intending to seek peace with the Nationalists.
 These peace overtures, however, were rejected by Franco.
 Following internal conflict between Republican factions in Madrid in the same month, Franco entered the capital and declared victory on 1 April 1939.
-Hundreds of thousands of Spaniards fled to refugee camps in southern France.
-Those associated with the losing Republicans who stayed were persecuted by the victorious Nationalists.
-Franco established a dictatorship in which all right-wing parties were fused into the structure of the Franco regime.
+Hundreds of thousands of those associated with the Republicans fled Spain, mostly to refugee camps in southern France; many of those who stayed were persecuted by the victorious Nationalists.

-The war became notable for the passion and political division it inspired and for the many atrocities that occurred.
+The war became notable for the passion and political division it inspired worldwide and for the many atrocities that occurred.
 Organised purges occurred in territory captured by Franco's forces so they could consolidate their future regime.
-Mass executions on a lesser scale also took place in areas controlled by the Republicans, with the participation of local authorities varying from location to location.
+Mass executions also took place in areas controlled by the Republicans, with the participation of local authorities varying from location to location.